ibrahimiesm/alx-system_engineering-devops/README.md

-#!/bin/bash
-repo for the shell basics project
+Repo 'alx-system_engineering-devops' for the Alx projects which is about The Shell commands & howto deal with it